 Associateship awards to postdoctoral and senior researchers under the NRC Research Associateship Programs are characterized as non-compensatory grants.
 Since you are conducting independent research at a host laboratory, you are not considered an employee of the National Academies of Sciences, Engineering, and Medicine or the federal laboratory.

 Applying for an Associateship Award

 What do I need to do before applying?

 Prior to applying, you must identify a prospective Adviser and a Research Opportunity.
-You must contact the Adviser before applying to assure mutual interest in hosting you as a postdoc/visiting scientist.
+You must contact the Adviser before applying to ensure mutual interest in hosting you as an NRC Research Associate.